newlomar/aws-cloud-practitioner-notes/README.md

 # aws-cloud-practitioner-notes
-A repository for preparing notes for AWS cloud Practitioner exame
+A repository for preparing notes for AWS cloud Practitioner exam